MetaEnigma97/MetaEnigma97.github.io/_pages/cv.md

 Education
 ======
 * Doctor of Science, Department of Computational Biology & Medical Science, The University of Tokyo, Oct.2021-Sep.2024 (expected)
-* M.Eng. in Jekyll, GitHub University, 2014
+* Visiting Scholar, Department of Chemistry, Carnegie Mellon University, Sep.2023-Nov.2023
+* Master of Engineering, Department of Mechanical Engineering, The University of Tokyo, Sep.2019-Sep.2021
-* Bachelor of Engineering, Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Bachelor of Engineering, Department of Mechanical Engineering, Shandong University, Sep.2015-Jun.2019

 Work experience
 ======